grafana/tempo/docs/sources/tempo/getting-started/metrics-from-traces.md

 ---
-title: Tempo in Grafana
+title: Metrics from traces
-description: Grafana has a built-in Tempo data source that can be used to query Tempo and visualize traces.
+description: Learn about how we can correlate traces and metrics.
-weight: 400
+weight: 700
 ---

 # Metrics from traces